Accessing CIOS and TAOS - Use your GT account to login

-For most courses, CIOS and TAOS will open beginning the Monday two weeks before finals and will run through midnight, Sunday after finals.
-For courses with non-standard schedules, CIOS and TAOS will open for a period of 1-3 weeks near the end of the course, depending on course duration.
+For most courses, CIOS and TAOS will opened beginning the Monday two weeks before finals and ran through midnight, Sunday after finals.
+For courses with non-standard schedules, CIOS and TAOS opened for a period of 1-3 weeks near the end of the individual course, depending on course duration.

 What is CIOS?